 The Company classifies its investments in debt and equity securities into one of three categories and accounts for these as follows: (i) debt securities that the Company has the positive intent and the ability to hold to maturity are classified as "held to maturity" and reported at amortized cost; (ii) debt and equity securities that are bought and held principally for the purpose of selling them in the near term are classified as "trading securities" with unrealized holding gains and losses included in earnings; (iii) debt and equity securities not classified as held to maturity or as trading securities are classified as "available-for-sale" and reported at fair value.
-The Company has designated its investment in commons shares of China Lodging Group, Limited ("Hanting") as available-for-sale equity securities and its convertible redeemable preferred shares ("Preferred Share") of Dining Secretary China Limited ("Dining Secretary") as available-for-sale debt securities in accordance with Accounting Standard Codification ("ASC") 320-10, respectively.
+The Company has designated its investment in commons shares of China Lodging Group, Limited ("Hanting") as available-for-sale equity securities in accordance with Accounting Standard Codification ("ASC") 320-10, respectively.
 Unrealized gains and losses on available-for-sale securities are excluded from earnings and reported as accumulated other comprehensive income (loss), net of tax.
 Realized gains or losses are charged to earnings during the period in which the gain or loss is realized.